Yakitrak/how-long-until-web/README.md

 ## Description

-This web app lets you easily create URLs with a date/time and an optional occasion which will direct to a countdown timer.
-It's simple, minimal, and aesthetically beautiful - perfect for sharing and bookmarking.
+This web app lets you easily create URLs with a datetime and an optional occasion which will direct to a countdown timer.
+It's easy to use, minimal, and aesthetically beautiful - perfect for sharing and bookmarking.
 While there are similar websites, they seemed to be overly complicated to create, looked visually crowded, or not mobile friendly, so I decided to make my own.

-It is currently deployed at [how-long.netlify.app](https://how-long.netlify.app/).
+It is currently deployed on [how-long.netlify.app](https://how-long.netlify.app/).

 ## Development
 ### Getting Started